mkeithX/mkeithx.github.io/README.md

   </h1>
 </div>

-This repo contains the configurations and source code powering the **SpaceHub Project** docs [website](https://mkeithx.github.io).
+Welcome to the repo powering the SpaceHub Project docs and blog website!

-## Overview
+## Project overview

-The SpaceHub Project is part of an internal initiative at [Kitiplex](https://github.com/kitiplex) to set standard practices for software development.
-It focuses on making sure all projects have clear and comprehensive documentation.
+SpaceHub Project is an initiative under [Kitiplex](https://github.com/kitiplex) aims to establish standardized best practices for software development.
+The project's primary focus is to ensure that all projects are:

+- Clearly documented
+- Consistently organized
+- Easy to onboard for new contributors

+This site also serves as the central hub for guides, community standards, and resources related to the SpaceHub initiative.

-## Configuration
+## Repo structure

-The SpaceHub Project website is a static site generated using the latest version of [Docusaurus](https://docusaurus.io/).
-It is organized as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).
+The website is a static site generated using [Docusaurus](https://docusaurus.io) and is structured as a lightweight monorepo:

 ```